Pennsylvania Railroad class GG1: Shell design

-The final design is retrospectively 'Art Deco' as we know it today.
+leading to the final 'Art Deco' design it became known for.

-Although it was thought until 2009 that Loewy was solely responsible for the GG1's styling, Dohner is now understood to have contributed as well.
-(Dohner's GG1 designs influenced the modified P5as, which debuted before the GG1 — not, as was thought, the other way around.)
+Although it was thought until 2009 that Loewy was solely responsible for the GG1's styling, Dohner is now understood to have contributed as well (Dohner's GG1 designs influenced the modified P5as, which debuted before the GG1 — not, as was thought, the other way around).
 Loewy did claim that he recommended the use of a smooth, welded body instead of the riveted one used in the prototype.
 Loewy also added five gold pinstripes and a Brunswick green paint scheme.

 In 1952, the paint scheme was changed to Tuscan red; three years later, the pinstripes were simplified to a single stripe and large red keystones were added.

 Incidents

-On September 6 1943, the Congressional Limited crashed at Frankford Junction, in the Kensington neighborhood of Philadelphia, Pennsylvania, in the United States.
+On September 6, 1943, the Congressional Limited crashed at Frankford Junction, in the Kensington section of Philadelphia, Pennsylvania.
 The train was pulled by GG1 4930.
 The accident was caused by a journal box fire (a hot box) on the front of the seventh of the train's 16 cars.
 The journal box seized and an axle snapped, catching the underside of the truck and catapulting the car upwards.
 It struck a signal gantry, which peeled off its roof along the line of windows "like a can of sardines".
 Car #8 wrapped itself around the gantry upright in a figure U. The next six cars were scattered at odd angles over the tracks, and the last two cars remained undamaged.
 In total, 79 passengers died, all from cars #7 and #8, and 117 were injured, some seriously.